 In the early days, flying was considered a profession only for men.
 Many believed that women could not handle the challenges of aviation.
 However, one courageous woman proved them wrong by becoming the first to fly an aircraft in India.
 Her achievement opened the doors for many women to follow their dreams in aviation and inspired future generations to reach for the skies.

-Sarla Thukral was India’s first female pilot.
-In 1936, at just 21 years old, she earned her aviation pilot license and flew solo in a Gypsy Moth aircraft.
-She trained at Lahore Flying Club and completed 1,000 hours of flying.
-Despite challenges, including her husband’s tragic death and World War II, she pursued a successful career in arts, inspiring with her determination.
+Sarla Thukral was the first woman in India to become a pilot.
+In 1936, at only 21, she received her pilot license and completed a solo flight in a Gypsy Moth airplane.
+She trained at the Lahore Flying Club and gathered nearly 1,000 flying hours.
+Even after facing difficulties, such as her husband’s death and the impact of World War II, she continued to work hard and later built a successful career in the arts.
+Her strong spirit continues to inspire many.

 Birth date: 8th August 1914